 I developed my own trading cards called Marble Monsters, held contests for crowdsourcing monster ideas from classmates, and hired a few friends to print cards from their home printers by paying them a dollar each.
 Andy wrote a letter saying that his mom wouldn't let him use the printer and asked if we can still be friends.
 I ignored him for the rest of the year.
 Just kidding.

 I sold my own currency called Funny Money which were strips of paper with gold glitter that could be exchanged for snacks from Korean supermarkets.
 I'm told this was a felony.

 A song cover that I posted on YouTube became popular (now at 100,000+ views from 130+ countries) and I discovered how amazing the Internet is for reaching people from all around the world.
 I also learned about my special power for curing racism: "Dude I was going to be racist and make fun of your slanty little asian eyes till you started to sing, and your voice doesn't suck like the girl I watched before this video, so...
 Good job?"
 (YouTube comment, 2008)

 I found myself staring in disbelief at the screen with an orange tiger and CONGRATULATIONS! written beneath it.
 When I excitedly told my grandparents that I got into Princeton, they nonchalantly continued watching TV because they didn't believe me.
-When I finally convinced them, I started to wish I hadn't because they thought this was big enough news to publish in the local Korean newspaper and I obviously thought that was ridiculous because no one cares.
+When I finally convinced them, I wished I hadn't because they thought this was big enough news to publish in the local Korean newspaper and I obviously thought that was ridiculous.
 It got published.